Buffalo Shrimp Recipe

 What is the Thermoworks DOT?

 Simply put, the Thermoworks DOT is a device that a probe is connected to.
-The probe goes inside and stays inside a cut of meat the entire time that it is cooking so that you can monitor the exact temperature of the meat at any time.
+The probe is oven safe and monitors the temperature of anything including roasts, single steaks, fish and even frying oil.
 Imagine never having to worry about over or under cooking a cut of meat?
 That’s what this article is all about.

 Pork Rib Roast with Thermoworks Dot Meat Thermometer